Skip to content

 --threads int Number of threads per job (default: 1)

 1: CartLoader requires the user to specify at least one action.
-Available actions includes: --tile to run tiling step; --segment to run segmentation step; --init-lda to run LDA training step; --decode to run decoding step; --summary to run summarization step; --main to run all above five actions.
+Available actions include: --tile to run tiling step; --segment to run segmentation step; --init-lda to run LDA training step; --decode to run decoding step; --summary to run summarization step; --main to run all above five actions.

 CartLoader Asset Packaging